CP1404/Practicals/prac_10/README.md

 then prints the summary of that page.
 Use a simple loop that continues doing this until the user enters blank input.

 Try this with a few page titles and see what happens.
-(Note that you might get a warning about an outdated use of the `BeautifulSoup` package.
-We can't fix that so ignore it.)
+(You might get a warning about an outdated use of the `BeautifulSoup` package.
+We can't fix that so please ignore it.)

 Try it with the search/title "Python", and you should find that the Wikipedia API returns a "disambiguation" page, so you